Information

 Announcements Phone Line

 We now have an announcements line on our phone system.
-You can get latest information of events happening now and in the future.
+You can get latest information of events happening now and in the future and the Mass schedule.
 If weather should cancel PRE classes or other activities, it will be recorded on our announcements line.
 They will be in English and Spanish.
-To hear the announcements, call out phone number (901) 346-2380 and press
+To hear the announcements, call (901) 346-2381.

 FAITH West Tennessee